kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Buying Alacrities

 The second shopping trip for Adrenal Alacrities depends on whether or not you get a random Alacrity drop on the Endar Spire.
-This drop saves 10 seconds and is possible when recruiting Trask, but only at a 1 in 240 chance.
+This drop saves 10 seconds and is possible when recruiting Trask or when looting the Sith Heavy Trooper in the Starboard Section, but both opportunities are only a 1 in 240 chance.

 Your second shopping trip should be:
 - With no Spire Alacrity: Shop with Zelka, skip Dantooine and Manaan
 - With a Spire Alacrity but no other random Alacrity on Taris: Skip Zelka, Shop at Dantooine, Skip Manaan
 - With a Spire Alacrity AND one other random Alacrity on Taris: Skip Zelka and Dantooine, Shop on Manaan

 As noted, the chance of a random Spire Alacrity is extremely low, so you'll almost always be shopping with Zelka.
-There is also a 1 in 240 chance of Trask having a Battle Stimulant, in which case you could skip buying one from Larrim; but this is less important, since that just gets you possibly one extra Life Support Pack later.
+There is also a 1 in 240 chance of Trask (or the Heavy Trooper) having a Battle Stimulant, in which case you could skip buying one from Larrim; but this is less important, since that just gets you possibly one extra Life Support Pack later.

 ## Alignment Route